TFNP: EOPL and UEOPL

 A solution of this type either indicates that x and y are on different lines, or indicates a violation of the condition that values on the same line are strictly increasing.
 The advantage of including this condition is that it may be easier to find x and y as required than to find the start of their lines, or an explicit violation of the increasing cost condition.

 UEOPL contains, among others, the problem of solving the P-matrix-Linear complementarity problem, finding the sink of a Unique sink orientation in cubes, solving a simple stochastic game and the α-Ham Sandwich problem.

 Complete problems of UEOPL are Unique-End-of-Potential-Line, some variants of it with costs increasing exactly by 1 or an instance without the P circuit, and One-Permutation-Discrete-Contraction.

 EOPL captures search problems like the ones in UEOPL with the relaxation that there are multiple lines allowed and it is searched for any end of a line.
 There are currently no problems known that are in EOPL but not in UEOPL.

 EOPL is a subclass of CLS, it is unknown whether they are equal or not.
 UEOPL is trivially contained in EOPL.

 FP

-FP (complexity) (standing for "Function Polynomial") is the class of function problems that can be solved in deterministic polynomial time. $\mathsf{FP}\subseteq\mathsf{CLS}$, and it is conjectured that this inclusion is strict.
+FP (standing for "Function Polynomial") is the class of function problems that can be solved in deterministic polynomial time. $\mathsf{FP}\subseteq\mathsf{CLS}$, and it is conjectured that this inclusion is strict.
 This class represents the class of function problems that are believed to be computationally tractable (without randomization).
 If TFNP = FP, then $\mathsf{P} = \mathsf{NP} \cap \mathsf{coNP}$, which should be intuitive given the fact that $\mathsf{TFNP} = \mathsf{F}(\mathsf{NP} \cap \mathsf{coNP})$.
 However, it is generally conjectured that $\mathsf{P} \ne \mathsf{NP} \cap \mathsf{coNP}$, and so TFNP ≠ FP.